InsertKoinIO/koin/koin-projects/koin-website/quick-references/koin-components.md

      * Get the associated Koin instance
      */
     fun getKoin(): Koin = GlobalContext.get().koin

-    /**
-     * THe associated scope
-     */
-    fun currentScope(): Scope = Scope.GLOBAL
 }
 {% endhighlight %}

 It opens the following possibilties:

-* You can then redefine then `getKoin()` function to redirect to a local custom Koin instance.
+* You can then redefine then `getKoin()` function to redirect to a local custom Koin instance
-* You can redefine `currentScope` to give a dedicated Scope instance and avoid to pass it manually in argument in you components.

 ## More about core Koin Components